ZanyXDev/dev-idea-docker/README.md

 ## License

-The GNU License
+GNU General Public License

-If you want to read the full license text, please see the [LICENSE](https://github.com/zanyxdev/dev-idea-docker/blob/master/LICENSE) file in this directory.
+If you want to read the full license text, please see the [LICENSE](https://www.gnu.org/licenses/gpl-3.0.en.html) file in this directory.

 IntelliJ IDEA and all the other plugins are or may be trademarks of their